-tiger tales is an independent publisher of imaginative picture and novelty books for children seven and under.
-Whether the story is funny, whimsical, sweet, or sensitive, tiger tales books are designed to entertain and educate.
+Tiger Tales is an independent publisher of imaginative picture and novelty books for children seven and younger.
+Whether the story is funny, whimsical, sweet, or sensitive, Tiger Tales books are designed to entertain and educate.

 We are pleased to announce that one of our E-Reviewers, Kristi from Kristi’s Book Nook, has put together two guides for Hands off My Honey! by Jane Chapman, illustrated by Tim Warnes—a Common Core State Standards Discussion and Activity Guide, and a Reading and Activity Guide, to add to our list of Teaching Guides.
 Kristi is among a group of folks who preview Tiger Tales titles each season and post their reviews.
 Thank you, Kristi, for sharing your work with us!